quietbamboo/mapic/client/lib/GPUImage/README.md

   - *shadows*: Increase to lighten shadows, from 0.0 to 1.0, with 0.0 as the default.
   - *highlights*: Decrease to darken highlights, from 0.0 to 1.0, with 1.0 as the default.

+- **GPUImageLookupFilter**: Uses an RGB color lookup image to remap the colors in an image.
+First, use your favourite photo editing application to apply a filter to lookup.png from GPUImage/framework/Resources.
+For this to work properly each pixel color must not depend on other pixels (e.g. blur will not work).
+If you need a more complex filter you can create as many lookup tables as required.
+Once ready, use your new lookup.png file as a second input for GPUImageLookupFilter.

+- **GPUImageLookupFilter**: A photo filter based on a Photoshop action by Amatorka: http://amatorka.deviantart.com/art/Amatorka-Action-2-121069631 .
+If you want to use this effect you have to add lookup_amatorka.png from the GPUImage Resources folder to your application bundle.

+- **GPUImageMissEtikateFilter**: A photo filter based on a Photoshop action by Miss Etikate: http://miss-etikate.deviantart.com/art/Photoshop-Action-15-120151961 .
+If you want to use this effect you have to add lookup_miss_etikate.png from the GPUImage Resources folder to your application bundle.

+- **GPUImageSoftEleganceFilter**: Another lookup-based color remapping filter.
+If you want to use this effect you have to add lookup_soft_elegance_1.png and lookup_soft_elegance_2.png from the GPUImage Resources folder to your application bundle.

 - **GPUImageColorInvertFilter**: Inverts the colors of an image

 - **GPUImageGrayscaleFilter**: Converts an image to grayscale (a slightly faster implementation of the saturation filter, without the ability to vary the color contribution)